-There are many scenarios in which you might prefer running a site in a data center outside of the default United States Region.
+There are many scenarios in which you might prefer running a site within an International Region rather than the default US.
 Common use cases include:

 - Compliance standards that require data residency within the borders of Australia, Canada, or the European Union